ethux/ethux-ai/README.md

         return None
 ```

-5. This workflow should be dry-runned and linted to ensure it is correct, and can be executed without any issues.
+4. This workflow could be dry-runned and linted to ensure it is correct, and can be executed without any issues.
-6. Based on the execution result a retry is possible or inform the user the process has failed.
+5. Based on the execution result a retry is possible or inform the user the process has failed.

 As you can see, this enables the LLM to write its own process within code, instead of pre-defining functions and flows.
-See each module as n8n modules, but then in code, with the possebility for the LLM to wr

 ### ETHUX-AI enables LLMs to:

 ✔ Build multi-step workflows with error handling
 ✔ Maintain state across executions within a continuous process
 ✔ Nest agents in hierarchical structures for complex problem-solving
 ✔ Combine pre-built packages with custom logic for optimal solutions
 ✔ Reduce LLM inference calls through efficient workflow composition

 ## Getting Started